-Bilateral mastectomy (commonly referred to as top surgery) – is the surgical removal of both of the breasts.
+Bilateral mastectomy (commonly referred to as top surgery) – Is the surgical removal of both breasts.
 This is commonly one of the first surgical priorities for trans men and can be an inaugural step of their transition.
-The surgery itself is a pretty basic one, you are simply removing the excess breast tissue so that the chest looks nearly identical to one of a cis guy.
-One of the biggest differences of this surgery from a traditional bilateral mastectomy is a traditional bilateral mastectomy is done to remove cancer and is frequently more invasive, e.g. the removal of the nipple.
+The surgery itself is a pretty basic one; you are simply removing the excess breast tissue so that the chest looks nearly identical to a cis guy.
+One of the biggest differences of this surgery from a traditional bilateral mastectomy is removing cancer and is frequently more invasive, removing the nipple.

 Traditional bilateral mastectomy

 Trans guy bilateral mastectomy

 As you can tell from above, the incision is done at a lower point of the breast for trans men to maintain the more conventional look of a male chest.
 The price of top surgery can range from $3,500 – 9,000 USD.
 Fortunately, since this procedure is becoming more recognized as medically necessary, more and more insurance agencies extend coverage to this procedure.
 Recovery is usually around a week or two before you are back in normal condition.
 The fading of scars can take much longer than that, some taking many years to fade completely.
 Therapist notes/referrals are almost always required for this procedure; however, it is usually only required once.
 A common rule of thumb is that top surgeries take one therapist note while bottom surgeries can take two or three.
 Overall, this surgery can be an incredibly important step in someone’s transition and is medically necessary for their health and safety